Joint Admission Medical Program

-A minimum 3.25 grade point average overall and 3.25 grade point average in Biology-Chemistry-Physics-Math (BCPM) courses is recommended; preference will be given to those achieving higher scores.
+A minimum 3.25 grade point average overall and 3.25 grade point average in Biology-Chemistry-Physics-Math (BCPM) courses is recommended; preference given to GPA's.
 Grades from all courses completed before final selection meeting will be considered.

 Take an SAT or ACT and achieve a score not less than the mean for the state of Texas.
 No section on either the SAT or ACT may be below the mean attained in the state unless other evidence of academic achievement exists.

 Be a Texas resident for purposes of tuition under Subchapter B, Chapter 54 of the Texas Education Code.

 Be an American citizen or permanent US resident alien.